JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 He who is true acteth truly, and obtaineth greatness near the-Great, One He praiseth and supplicateth God to whom belong body and soul.
 They who praise the true Word, dwell in supreme happiness.
-_Though man may have practised_ devotion, penance, and self-restraint, yet without the Name in his heart accursed 1s lis life.
+_Though man may have practised_ devotion, penance, and self-restraint, yet without the Name in his heart accursed is lis life.
 <span id="p165">[<sup><small>p.
 165</small></sup>]</span> The Name is obtained by the Guru’s instruction ;— the perverse perish through worldly love.
 Preserve me, O God, according to Thy will ; Nanak is Thy slave.

 The cupidity of the Brahman :—

 The Brahman when reading shouteth aloud through love of mammon.
-The foolish and ignorant man recognizeth not God who 1s within him.
+The foolish and ignorant man recognizeth not God who is within him.
 He preacheth to the world through worldly love, but he understandeth not divine knowledge.
 He spendeth his life in vain, and dieth and is born again and again.
 He who serveth the true Guru obtaineth the Name ; know and reflect upon this :